rohanthewiz/basic_webserver/README.md

 # basic_webserver

-This is a super light and fast webserver build with Kemal (http://kemalcr.com/)
+This is a super light and fast webserver built with Kemal (http://kemalcr.com/)

-## Installation

 ### Install Crystal
 You need to have Crystal installed first.